pardnchiu/QUI/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/pardnchiu/PDMarkdownKit/blob/main/LICENSE).
+This project is licensed under a **Proprietary License**.
+You may use, install, and run this software only under the terms specified in the [End-User License Agreement (EULA)](https://github.com/pardnchiu/QuickUI/blob/main/LICENSE).

 ## Obtain Complete Source Code